• Skip to primary navigation

 • Add 500 g Turkey mince, breaking it up as it cooks.
 Cook until all the mince has browned (about 5 minutes)

-• Add 3 Garlic clove, 2 tablespoon Chilli powder, 1 teaspoon Ground cumin, 1 teaspoon Dried oregano, 1 teaspoon Smoked paprika and 1 pinch Sea salt and black pepper.
+• Add 3 Garlic clove, 2 tablespoon Chilli powder, 1 teaspoon Ground cumin, 1 teaspoon Dried oregano, 1 teaspoon Smoked paprika and 1 pinch Sea salt and ground black pepper.
 Mix well.

 • Add 400 g Chopped tomatoes, 150 g Sweetcorn, 400 g Kidney beans, 2 tablespoon Tomato pureeLimes and 1 tablespoon Chipotle en adobo.
 Stir until all mixed.